 Phalaris paradoxa

-Phalaris paradoxa (awned canary-grass / hood canarygrass) can be found in Africa, Asia, Europe, as well as the United States.
+Phalaris paradoxa (awned canary-grass / hood canarygrass) can be found in Africa, Asia, Europe, and the United States.

 Phalaris brachystachys